davidlacho/German-English-Translator/sentences.md

+- Danke, und hier ist Ihr Kassenzettel.: "Thank you, and here is your receipt."
 - Die Nachbarn wollen heute Abend eine Party machen: The neighbors want to have a party tonight.
+- Die Sonne scheint hier immer und es ist zu heiß: The sun always shines here and it is too hot.
 - Die nächste Station ist München.: The next station is Munich.
 - Du schläfst nicht, denn du trinkst acht Tassen Kaffee.: You don't sleep because you drink eight cups of coffee.
 - Er trinkt drei Tassen Kaffee, aber er schläft gut.: He drinks three cups of coffee but he sleeps well.
 - Es ist Mitternacht und ich muss ins Bett gehen.: It is midnight and I have to go to bed.
+- Fünfunddreißig packungen sind zu viel!: "Thirty-five packs are too much!"
 - Gehst du gleich in den Supermarkt?: Are you going to the supermarket shortly?
 - Heute Nacht ist der Mond so schön.: Tonight, the moon is so beautiful.
 - Ich brauche keine Tute.
 Ich kann den Kassenzettel nicht finden: "I don't need a bag.
 I can't find the receipt."